 - Do not get your incision wet for the first 4 days after your surgery.
-Cover your incision when you shower. - We will give you 4 aquaguards when you leave the hospital; you will use these to cover your incision when you shower. - Put one on before you get in the shower.
-Then take it off and throw it away after you get out of the shower. - When your doctor says it's OK, it's safe to get your incisions when when you shower. - On the 5th day after your surgery, clean your incision using soap and water when you are in the shower.
-Then gently pat your incision dry with a towel.
+Cover your incision when you shower. - We'll give you 4 aquaguards when you leave the hospital; you'll use these to cover your incision when you shower. - Put one on before you get in the shower.
+Then take it off and throw it away after you get out of the shower.

-- No tub baths for 4 weeks after surgery. - No swimming in pools, hot tubs, lakes, rivers, or the ocean for 4 weeks after surgery. - Only swim or bathe when your doctor has cleared you and says it's OK.
+- On the 5th day after your surgery, clean your incision using soap and water when you are in the shower.
+Then gently pat your incision dry with a towel. - No tub baths for 4 weeks after surgery. - No swimming in pools, hot tubs, lakes, rivers, or the ocean for 4 weeks after surgery. - Only swim or bathe when your doctor has cleared you.